 First, we support and magnify the research independently undertaken by our Distinguished Scholars and their graduate students, through measures such as seed money for new or existing projects and funding for workshops, conferences, and symposia.
 Our primary vehicle for this is the Strauss Center Research Grant program, which provides targeted financial support for research projects and research-related events.
 Grants are awarded on a competitive basis consistent with available funds, on a rolling basis.
 Strauss Center Distinguished Scholars are given preference, but other UT faculty and students are eligible to apply.

 Second, the Strauss Center itself pursues an evolving array of in-house research programs, often in partnership with other parts of the UT family as well as with other institutions from beyond the 40 Acres.
-The focus of these efforts has shifted over time, and no doubt will continue to do so in the future; we want the door always to be open for new initiatives at the Strauss Center.
-Currently, our programs can largely be grouped under one of three overarching headings: Destabilizing States; Disruptive Technological Change; and Armed Conflict and Political Violence.
-An overview of the research programs under each of these headings appears below, before we move on to a discussion of the Strauss Center's Global Engagement and Service programs.
+The focus of these efforts has shifted over time, and no doubt will continue to do so in the future; we want the door to always be open for new initiatives at the Strauss Center.
+Currently, our programs can largely be grouped under one of three overarching headings: Destabilizing States; Security Institutions and Technology; and the James Baker Chair Program on Law and Security.

 Challenges to international security often stem from the instability of one or more states in a region.
 The Strauss Center actively supports research into the causes, contributing factors, and consequences of such instability, including: